Spectory/sql_dev/README.md

 SQL stands for **Structured Query Language**, which is a computer language for storing, manipulating and retrieving data stored in relational database.

 ##### What is Table?
-a table is the most common and simplest form of data storage in a relational database
+A table is the most common and simplest form of data storage in a relational database.

 ##### What is record/row?
 A record, also called a row of data, is each individual entry that exists in a table.